Last Updated on: December 21, 2025

 Yes, for most dogs, blueberries are easy to digest due to their fiber, aiding gut health.
 However, overfeeding can cause diarrhea, especially in sensitive dogs.
 Start with a few and monitor, as I did with Alpha, my Indian pup.

 Yes, raw blueberries are safe and retain maximum nutrients.
 Wash them, remove stems, and cut for small dogs or puppies.
 Frozen berries are a cool treat, but avoid canned versions with sugar (Purina).
+Pet nutritionists suggest 2-8 berries per day depending on size, paired with probiotics for better digestion, especially for dogs with sensitivities (Fetched Wellness, 2025).

 Dogs should avoid grapes, raisins, and cherries (pits contain cyanide).
 Blackberries and raspberries are safe in moderation, but blueberries stand out for their benefits.
 Check with a vet if unsure (AKC).